sumedhadewan/sql_datawarehouse_project/bronze_layer.md

 DELIMITER ','
 CSV header;
 ```
+**This script is run on a daily basis to get a new content to data warehouse.
+The SQL code is saved as stored procedure in bronze layer.**

 Data quality check:
 After bulk inserting, it is important to check that data has not shifted and is in the correct column.
 ```